kubeflow/website/content/en/docs/azure/deploy/install-kubeflow.md

 ## Kubeflow installation

+**Note**: kfctl is currently available for Linux and macOS users only.
+If you use Windows, you can install kfctl on Windows Subsystem for Linux (WSL).
+Refer to the official [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for setting up WSL.

 Run the following commands to set up and deploy Kubeflow.

 1. Create user credentials.
 You only need to run this command once.